Our next stop on our ebike tour of Bagan was circled on our map as a ‘do-not-miss’ sight.

 And giant Buddha no. 3.

-For some scale, the fingers on one hand against some asters.
+For some scale, the fingers on one hand of the Buddha against a bouquet of asters.

 His face is peaceful.